New York’s Manhattanhenge Sunset is Coming Next Week

 Manhattanhenge takes its name from the same phenomenon at Stonehenge, when the solstice sun lines up perfectly with the large stones.
 To get the best view in the city, stand as far east as you can and look west toward New Jersey.
 Cross streets that offer an ideal view include 14th, 23rd, 34th, 42nd, 57th, and 79th streets.
 Gantry Plaza State Park on the East River is an option if you’re in Queens.

-Can't make it to New York this week?
-Manhattanhenge will make another appearance on July 12 and July 13.
-If you want to know more about the phenomenon, the museum will be hosting a presentation by Faherty at Hayden Planetarium at 7 p.m. on July 11.
+Can’t make it to New York next week?
+Manhattanhenge will make another appearance on July 12 at 8:20 p.m.
+EDT (full-sun) and July 13 at 8:21 p.m.
+EDT (half-sun).